madnuttah/unbound-docker/doc/DETAILS.md

 ### CacheDB (Redis)

-Even it takes a little more effort, I recommend accessing the CacheDB rather via [Unix Socket](https://www.howtogeek.com/devops/what-are-unix-sockets-and-how-do-they-work/) than via TCP.
-You can learn about the benefits [here](https://www.techandme.se/performance-tips-for-redis-cache-server/).
+Even it takes a little more effort, I recommend accessing the CacheDB rather via [Unix Socket](https://www.howtogeek.com/devops/what-are-unix-sockets-and-how-do-they-work/) than via tcp.
+The speed is superior in comparison to a tcp connection.

-Due to the restricted environment of the image, it's not possible to just map and access the redis server's socket but had to use a "proxy" container which provides access for both containers, `unbound` as well as `redis`, so there's an additional busybox container providing the socket in an own volume.
+Due to the restricted environment of the image, it's not possible to just map and access the redis server's socket but need to use a "proxy" container which provides access to both containers, `unbound` as well as `unbound-db`, so there's an additional busybox container providing the socket in an own volume.

 Extend your **existing** `docker-compose.yaml` `server:` section with the content of [`this snippet`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/redis/docker-compose_snippet.yaml).
 The loading order of the modules is also important, `cachedb` has to be loaded before `iterator`.